Homebound Publications announces The Prism Prize for Climate Literature

 What We Require

 - Cover Letter

-- Final Manuscript (Preferably no more than 75,000 words for nonfiction or fiction submissions and no more than 125, 8.5 x 11 pages for poetry.)
+- A Complete Manuscript (Preferably no more than 75,000 words for nonfiction or fiction submissions and no more than 125, 8.5 x 11 pages for poetry.)

 - Market assessment and/or statement of marketing intentions.

 - List of Previous Publications (If Any.)

 Do we accept proposals from authors outside the USA?